Chapter 1: Personal hygiene

 - Follow the same pattern for the lower half of the body.

-- Help the person to turn to their side, and wash their back.
-If the person is unable to turn to the side, you may need help from someone else for positioning and support while you wash the person’s back.
+- Help the person to turn to their side and wash their back.
+If the person is unable to turn to the side, you may need help from someone else.
+Wash the person’s backside and anal area last.
+Stop using the cloth and water after doing so.

-People who are not eating and drinking very much will likely have dry skin.
-Lotions can be very soothing on the skin, so you may want to consider applying after the person’s bath.
+After a bath, the person’s skin may be dry.
+Skin care lotion can be very soothing on the skin, so you may want to consider applying some after the person’s bath.

 - Avoid lotions that are alcohol-based, as they tend to dry the skin.